 Grade Level Standards

-Are there expected to be changes to grade level expectations with the new learning method?
-They do expect the review period typical at the beginning of the school year will be longer in 2020-2021.
+The district responded that they expect the review period typical at the beginning of the school year will be longer in 2020-2021.
 They will redesign what needs to move from 2019-2020 to 2020-2021.
 They expect a 2 year process to catch up.

 The district has assured that no model will mean 6-7 hours of screen time for students.

 The district will be rolling out 1:1 Technology District Wide.
 With synchronous virtual learning siblings will not be able to share devices.
 (As an aside, this is also better for in-school use to not have children sharing devices). iPads will be provided for PreK-2 and Chromebooks for 3-12.

-In the working meeting, they said they are looking to purchase 12,000-12,500 Chromebooks from the 2018 Bond ($3.5 million).
+In the working meeting, they said they are looking to purchase 12,000-12,500 Chromebooks from the 2018 Bond money ($3.5 million).
 These would be new units that would have a 4-5 year life.
 They are looking at insurance options or warranties.
-But in at home use, they look at 10% breakage per year with a $50/$20/$0 based on income level.
+With at home use, they estimate 10% breakage per year with a $50/$20/$0 family co-pay based on income level.

 Cyber Security & Support